shawngraham/cdh2020/content/en/tutorials/jupyter.md

    ]
   },
 ```
 To actually open an .ipynb file properly, you need to have jupyter running on your machine.
 When I had you set up your [anlaytical toolkit](/tutorials/anaconda), I had you install Jupyter Notebooks from your terminal or anaconda command prompt with the command `$ pip install notebook`.
+Remember that video by Chantal Brousseau?
+If you jump to the 8.18 mark, [Chantal walks you through notebooks](https://youtu.be/10FPoTCcv4I?t=498).

 You can turn on a jupyter notebook _server_ (the environment for writing, running, and editing jupyter notebooks) at the command prompt with `$ jupyter notebook`.